 Marriage and family therapists are aware of their influential positions with respect to clients, and they avoid exploiting the trust and dependency of such persons.
 Therapists, therefore, make every effort to avoid conditions and multiple relationships with clients that could impair professional judgment or increase the risk of exploitation.
-Such relationships with a client or the client's immediate family.
+Such relationships include, but are not limited to, business or close personal relationships with a client or the client's immediate family.
 When the risk of impairment or exploitation exists due to conditions of multiple roles, therapists take appropriate precautions (AAMFT, 2001, 1.3).